 These are matters you need to thoroughly discuss with your doctor or psychiatrist - at every visit.
 Do not - I repeat - do not leave the office without a thorough conversation on how you are sleeping and how alert you are throughout the day.

 Modern times work against us.
 Back before electric lights, most people slept about ten hours.
 Now it's down to seven, with one third of us below six.
 Throw in shift work, jet travel, and the demands of having to be in two places at once, and one can see why many more of us - children included - fall victim to mood disorders.

-At the same APA symposium, James Walsh PhD, executive director of the Sleep Medicine and Research Center at St Luke's Hospital, St Louis, reported that the total direct and indirect costs of insomnia amount to some $100 billion annually.
 On a personal scale, insomnia results in confusion, tension, fatigue, anger, cognitive impairment, and, of course, mood episodes.
 Those with sleep difficulties are more likely to be absent from work and have accidents or injuries than the general population.
 Among Navy recruits, poor sleepers occupied the lowest pay grades in disproportionate numbers, were far more likely not to re-enlist, and were far more likely to be hospitalized than good sleepers.

 Maintaining a regular sleep schedule is considered paramount.
 It need not conform to the schedule of someone who needs to be at work at 8:00 or 9:00 AM, but it needs to be consistent.
 Excessive sleep is counterproductive, and napping should be resorted to only sparingly (as this can throw off one's sleep schedule).